cryptodev530/cryptodev530/README.md

   <br />

-  Hi, I'm a Senior Developer, with outstanding experience in various fields, such as web and mobile, cryptocurrency.
+  Hi, I'm a professional Blockchain Developer, with outstanding experience in various fields, such as web and mobile, cryptocurrency.

-My major skills are blockchain-based web and mobile application development.
+My major skills are blockchain-based web application development.
 I have good experience with Blockchain, Bitcoin, Ethereum, Tron, Yield Farming, Swap, Smart Contract, NFT marketplace, and Exchange site.

 I have developing sites using PHP, Laravel, WordPress, Codeigniter, and Python/Django/Flask, and much more.